 You are free to go ashore at your leisure when the ship is moored.
 The cruise director or tour manager will inform the group when the ship is due to leave each mooring point.

-If you have any concerns about your health whilst on tour, please see your Cruise Director or Tour Manager.
+If you have any concerns about your health whilst on your cruise, please see your Cruise Director.
 They will be able to advise you about chemists and availability of doctors, etc. In an emergency you could always phone our emergency number as issued on your itinerary.
 Whilst there are no on-board medical personnel, the ship can stop at any time to transfer any passenger requiring emergency medical attention to local medical facilities.

 Some of our itineraries operate in a reverse order, and the sailing schedule is designed to offer you the same tours and visits as on the brochure itinerary.
 Water levels on rivers can fluctuate on a daily basis; and in serious cases it is possible that the itinerary can be affected with little or no warning.
 Should the ship be unable to follow the planned itinerary, we will do all we can to ensure all places are visited by alternative means, usually by coach.